 That means you should update the roadmap whenever there is a material change in plans or priorities.
-These updates will be particularly important if you are sharing your roadmap with the relevant teams across your company (which you should be doing) because if they are looking at an outdated roadmap, which no longer reflects the latest details or priorities, that can lead to problems as well.
+These updates will be critical if you share your roadmap with the relevant teams across your company (which you should be doing).
+If they are looking at an outdated roadmap, which no longer reflects the latest details or priorities, it can lead to problems.

 And this leads to one final reason that investing in a purpose-built roadmap tool can be such a strategically smart decision: The right roadmap tool will be designed for sharing across an organization.
 That could mean allowing you to host the roadmap on a secure URL, house it through your company’s intranet in, for example, Confluence, or choose from a host of other options to create a single source of truth document for your entire company — without version control issues or the need to update more than a single roadmap, ever.

 For more ideas about what to include when creating a roadmap and how to vet each of these items before giving it precious roadmap real estate, read our blog post: Must-Haves Before an Item Makes it on Your Roadmap.